 Units are offered in mixed-modes of study including compulsory on-campus clinical teaching blocks for all students, at their own expense.
-First year clinical teaching blocks are held at the Casuarina, Alice Springs and Sydney campuses, whereas all second and third year clinical teaching blocks are held at the Casuarina campus.
+Clinical teaching blocks are held at Casuarina campus.
 Once students have completed their clinical teaching block students undertake midwifery professional experience placements in approved health service facilities.

 You must provide proof that you have met all university and State/Territory pre-clinical requirements before starting clinical placements.
 These requirements include, but are not limited to:

 - immunisation requirements

 - fitness-to-practice requirements.

 Midwifery is woman-centred and continuity of care is a core element of the course so a commitment to out-of-hours and between semester clinical work is mandatory.
 Students must follow 10 women across the course of the degree seeing them four times antenatally, being on call for birth, and seeing them twice postnatally.
 These requirements are in addition to placement.
 Potential applicants are advised that midwifery is a profession which places considerable physical and psychological demands on the individual however the rewards of the profession can be profound.

 A candidate must successfully complete units totalling 240 credit points (cp) as detailed below.
 All units are valued at 10 credit points unless indicated.